laoazhang/laoazhang.github.io/doodles.md

 ---
-layout: page
+layout: post-doodles
-permalink: /notes/
+permalink: /doodles/
-title: My Notes
+title: Sketch Notes and Doodles
 tagline: A List of Posts about doodles and sketch notes
 description: My sketch notes and doodles from conferences and more!
 images: